Chrysostomus/delayed-hibernation/README.md

 # delayed-hibernation
-Systemd service to hibernate suspended system after a while
+Systemd service to hibernate suspended system after an hour.

 After installation enable it with sudo systemctl enable suspend-to-hibernate.service